Tyrosine kinase inhibitorFDA-approvedSecond-line

 Efficacy

-Studies show that patients with EGFR-mutated non-small cell lung cancer who received Erlotinib had a response rate of approximately 70%.
+Studies show that erlotinib can improve response rates in patients with EGFR-mutated non-small cell lung cancer, with an objective response rate of approximately 70%.

 Side effects